Skip to content

 // the following 2 lines are equal

-// the domain defaults to the pack id if not specified
+// the namespace defaults to the pack id if not specified

 Converting to file path